samshetty/population-metrics/README.md

            DROP TABLE IF EXISTS metropolitan_areas_population_by_year;

            CREATE TABLE metropolitan_areas_population_by_year AS
+            WITH population_data_cte AS
+            (
-           SELECT   [index], NAME, 2010 AS YEAR, POPESTIMATE2010 AS POPULATION FROM     population_estimates
+               SELECT   [index], NAME, 2010 AS YEAR, POPESTIMATE2010, POPESTIMATE2011,
+                        POPESTIMATE2012, POPESTIMATE2013, POPESTIMATE2014, POPESTIMATE2015,
+                        POPESTIMATE2016, POPESTIMATE2017, POPESTIMATE2018
+               FROM     population_estimates
                WHERE    LSAD = 'Metropolitan Statistical Area'
+            )
+              SELECT   [index], NAME, 2010 AS YEAR, POPESTIMATE2010 AS POPULATION FROM     population_data_cte
               UNION ALL
-           SELECT   [index], NAME, 2011 AS YEAR, POPESTIMATE2011 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2011 AS YEAR, POPESTIMATE2011 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2012 AS YEAR, POPESTIMATE2012 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2012 AS YEAR, POPESTIMATE2012 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2013 AS YEAR, POPESTIMATE2013 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2013 AS YEAR, POPESTIMATE2013 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2014 AS YEAR, POPESTIMATE2014 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2014 AS YEAR, POPESTIMATE2014 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2015 AS YEAR, POPESTIMATE2015 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2015 AS YEAR, POPESTIMATE2015 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2016 AS YEAR, POPESTIMATE2016 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2016 AS YEAR, POPESTIMATE2016 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2017 AS YEAR, POPESTIMATE2017 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2017 AS YEAR, POPESTIMATE2017 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'
               UNION ALL
-           SELECT   [index], NAME, 2018 AS YEAR, POPESTIMATE2018 AS POPULATION FROM     population_estimates
+              SELECT   [index], NAME, 2018 AS YEAR, POPESTIMATE2018 AS POPULATION FROM     population_data_cte
-           WHERE    LSAD = 'Metropolitan Statistical Area'

          ```